 Bulletin reviewing recent Federal Regulatory Commission orders that address energy storage.

 For the second time, the Ohio Ballot Board has approved a constitutional amendment issue for Yes for Ohio's Energy Future for the state to issue general obligation bonds to finance a 10-year program of $1.3 billion for each year to improve energy infrastructure.

-The Public Utilities Commission of Ohio issued an order in the Duke Energy Ohio natural gas distribution rate case making no change in distribution revenues, but enabling Duke to recover environmental remediation expenses from two manufactured gas plants.
+The Public Utilities Commission of Ohio has issued an order in the Duke Energy Ohio natural gas distribution rate case making no change in distribution revenues, but enabling Duke to recover environmental remediation expenses from two manufactured gas plants.

 Bulletin discussing the current status of Ohio Sub.
 S.B.
 58, including proponents' and opponents' testimonies.

 Bulletin about September's record amount of demand response within the PJM Interconnection.